M5 motorway: History

-In the mid-1960s, the section down to Bristol, was planned to be only likely two lanes, at the best.
+In the mid-1960s, the section north of Bristol was planned, predicted to be only two lanes in each direction.

 In late June 1964, the extension to Edithmead was announced.
-The route would cross the Avon at a large viaduct at Bredon; it now became the Birmingham - Bristol - East Brent motorway.
+The route would cross the Avon at a large viaduct at Bredon.
+This became the Birmingham – Bristol – East Brent motorway.

 By 1964, the M5 was planned to go no further than East Brent (Brent Knoll).
 The Somerset county surveyor had written in his annual report in June 1964 that the motorway should be extended to go beyond Exeter.
-A route had been formed around 1954.
+A route was designed around 1954.
 An official survey for a possible motorway beyond East Brent was carried out by Somerset from July 1964.
 On 3 April 1968, Barbara Castle announced the definite extension from Edithmead to Exeter, as a motorway.
 Before this date, this section to Exeter could have been simply modest upgrades of the A38.

 When construction of the motorway reached Avonmouth in August 1969, the plan was to reach Edithmead by late 1972, and to reach Exeter by the mid-1970s.